Artist's Statement

 About Amanda

 Amanda Wood (USA, b.1972), with her hand built botanical sculpture, beckons the viewer into a comforting, meditative vibrational space with surreal, unfolding, botanically inspired forms.
-These botanical forms, once secondary elements added to her figurative sculpture, are now the primary subject matter of her latest work.
+These botanical forms are the primary subject matter of her latest work.
 They invite you into a world of fantasy, power, love and light.